Nathan Healy

 Buffalo Electricity Prices

-New York electricity rates jumped from 19.5 cents per kWh in 2021 to 24.4 cents in 2024—a 25% increase in just three years, compared to the national average of 16.5 cents.
+New York electricity rates have climbed from 19.5 cents per kWh in 2021 to 24.4 cents in 2024 — a roughly 25% increase in just three years.
+That’s well above the national average of 16.5 cents per kWh in 2024.

 Price of Energy: New York vs National Average